Ray-gyr/Bilibili-New-Internet-Slang-Discovery-System/README.md

 [[85  4]
 [ 1 21]]
 ```
+Due to the small size of the dataset, the words are easy to learn, so an accuracy of 0.9550 does not necessarily indicate that the model has sufficient generalization ability.
 ### Phase 2 — Enhanced Model (Extended Dataset)
 - Phase 2 expands training data by using the **Phase 1 model to identify borderline candidates** with confidence around 0.5.
 - These uncertain words were **manually labeled** to enlarge the dataset to **1,205 samples**, improving generalization.